MyonicS/pyTGA/README.md

 ```

 ## Usage
 Check the example notebook for how to use this package, documentantion to be extended.
+For parsing differences between Mettler Toledo and Perkin Elmer check the 'parsing' notebook.

 ## Support
 If you find bugs or have other questions send me a message or open an issue.